meirwah/awesome-incident-response/README.md

 ### Incident Management
 * [FIR](https://github.com/certsocietegenerale/FIR/) - Fast Incident Response (FIR) is an cybersecurity incident management platform designed with agility and speed in mind.
 It allows for easy creation, tracking, and reporting of cybersecurity incidents and is useful for CSIRTs, CERTs and SOCs alike.
+* [SCOT](http://getscot.sandia.gov/) - Sandia Cyber Omni Tracker (SCOT) is an Incident Response collaboration and knowledge capture tool focused on flexibility and ease of use.
+Our goal is to add value to the incident response process without burdening the user.

 ### Other Tools